 A Mississippi Democrat who navigated a conservative state to become governor, focusing on education reform and economic development in the post-civil rights era.

-Ronnie Musgrove's political career is a study in Southern Democratic pragmatism.
-Born in 1956 in the Mississippi Delta, he built a reputation as a capable state senator and lieutenant governor known for his work on education policy.
-In 2000, he won the governorship by the narrowest margin in state history, a victory that had to be decided by the Mississippi House of Representatives.
-His single term was defined by an ambitious push to improve public schools through the landmark Mississippi Adequate Education Program, which aimed to equalize funding.
+Ronnie Musgrove won the Mississippi governorship in 2000 by the narrowest margin in state history, a victory decided by the Mississippi House of Representatives.
+Born in 1956 in the Mississippi Delta, he built a reputation as a state senator and lieutenant governor focused on education policy.
+His single term was defined by the landmark Mississippi Adequate Education Program, which aimed to equalize public school funding.
 He also aggressively pursued automobile manufacturing plants, laying groundwork for future economic growth.
-Facing a strong Republican tide, he lost his 2003 re-election bid.
-After leaving office, Musgrove returned to law and remained an influential figure in state politics, later mounting an unsuccessful bid for the U.S. Senate.
+Facing a strong Republican tide, Musgrove lost his 2003 re-election bid.
+After leaving office, he returned to law and remained an influential figure in state politics.
+He later mounted an unsuccessful bid for the U.S. Senate.
+His career is a study in Southern Democratic pragmatism.

 1946–1964